-If you're looking to spend a few days on a quintessential Greek island, Mykonos is the one.
+If you’re looking to spend a few days on a quintessential Greek island, Mykonos is the one.
 Situated in the Cyclades, the tiny island is completely iconic, packing in Instagram photo opps around every corner.
 Mykonos Town is particularly lovely with its white-washed stone alleys, charming blue shutters, scenic windmills, picturesque churches and scores of outdoor dining options.
-Whether you're there to party or to relax, you'll leave Mykonos wishing you had more time on the island.
-Some visitors stay just a couple of nights, but I recommend four nights / three days to see the town, the beaches, the sights and enjoy some R&R. The travel guide below includes my favorite things to do, itinerary ideas, hotel recommendations, places to eat, sunset bars, beaches, photo locations, things to do, travel tips and more.
+Whether you’re there to party or to relax, you’ll leave Mykonos wishing you had more time.
+Some visitors stay just a couple of nights, but I recommend four nights / three days to see the town, the beaches, the sights and enjoy some R&R. The travel guide below includes my favorite things to do, itinerary ideas, hotel recommendations, restaurants, sunset bars, beaches, photo locations and more.
+This post contains affiliate links.

 An iconic fixture of Mykonos, the Kato Mili Windmills sit at the edge of town overlooking the water.
 Outfit details: Lulu’s skirt linked here.

 THREE DAYS.
 This really depends on how much leisure time you’re looking to have on the island.
 With three full days, you can explore the main town, sightsee in Little Venice, eat at the best restaurants, shop the boutiques and even enjoy a beach club or two at a relaxed pace.